-The Department's commitments relating to airspace design are set out in the WSI Airport Plan - Airspace Design Principles, October 2021.
-Under this plan consultation and engagement by the Department is required with aviation operators to ensure the impacts are properly assessed.
-To ensure this, the Department and other relevant authorities need to ensure that the airspace design and associated EIS processes for WSI fully considers impacts to aircraft operators at Bankstown and Camden airports.
+The Department of Infrastructure, Transport, Regional Development, Communications and the Arts' (DITRDCA) commitments relating to airspace design are set out in the WSI Airport Plan - Airspace Design Principles, October 2021.
+Under this plan consultation and engagement by DITRDCA is required with aviation operators to ensure the impacts are properly assessed.
+To ensure this, DITRDCA and other relevant authorities need to ensure that the airspace design and associated EIS processes for WSI fully considers impacts to aircraft operators at Bankstown and Camden airports.

 There is a need for agreed procedures between Airservices and emergency service operators from a safety and operational perspective.
 Such processes already exist for Sydney (Kingsford Smith) Airport (KSA).
 Arrangements are critical to assessing these safety risks.
 Assuming emergency service providers have priority over the airspace in cases of emergencies then potential adverse economic impacts will be mitigated.
-The Department and Airservices have held discussions with emergency services operators on these matters.
+DITRDCA and Airservices have held discussions with emergency services operators on these matters.